 A plant stricken with powdery mildew will have a light-colored, powdery covering on its leaves.
 This fungal disease usually starts on the undersides of leaves, making it difficult to detect in time to prevent a full-blown invasion.
 While rarely fatal, it does mar the appearance of your plants.

-Although the spots of leaf spot appear in a variety of colors, shapes, and sizes, they're usually dark in color (or light with a dark border) and rounded or irregular in shape.
+Although leaf spots appear in a variety of colors, shapes, and sizes, they're usually dark in color (or light with a dark border) and rounded or irregular in shape.
 They appear on the top of the leaf.
 Like powdery mildew, leaf spot's rarely fatal, but it inhibits photosynthesis, weakening the plant and making it more susceptible to other diseases.

 How fast does netleaf hackberry grow?